garbados/a_dragon_appears/admd.md

 When you would win a conflict, you can opt to fail by citing a trait, gaining karma equal to your margin of victory (that is, how many rounds your foe still needed to win to avoid defeat).

-> say Jack tries to unlock a door, and succeeds by a margin of 5. however, Sarah wants karma, so they cite Jack's 'Panicky' trait and say he broke his tools trying to unlock the door.
+> say Jack tries to unlock a door, and succeeds by a margin of 5.
+However, Sarah wants karma, so they cite Jack's 'Panicky' trait and say he broke his tools trying to unlock the door.
 The door remains locked, but Jack gains 5 karma.

 You can blow points of karma to gain favor in a conflict, like bonus traits that apply only to that conflict.